alcazar9491/task-app/README.md

 2. You can add new tasks using the input form.
 3. Mark tasks as complete by clicking the checkbox.
 4. Load more tasks using the "Load More" button.

+# Improvment comments

+1. For projects more complex I whould use clean architecture to hace an aplication modularized, for example: each module mort have their own components, hooks, services, adapters, etc.
+2. Redux for manage the state of those modules.
+3. Jest for unit testing.